bswaby/Touchpoint/README.md

 </details>

 ### 🚗 [FastLaneCheckIn](https://github.com/bswaby/Touchpoint/tree/main/TPxi/FastLaneCheckIn)
-This is a streamlined check-in interface for large (100-2500+) events.
-It is made for a person to hold their phone/iPad/tablet to get people checked in quickly.
+This is a streamlined check-in interface for large (100-2500+) events that is built around the concepts of first and foremost being fast for large crowds, secondly it always works towards zero, and the last is that communicates well.
+The app is not flashy and is meant for a person or alpha section groups (A-F, G-L, etc..) lines to focus on their area and get people checked-in.
+In this setup, it you can select 1 or more involvements that have an active meeting for that day.

+Items 1 and 2 are implemented in the current version, and item 3 for communication is currently in the queue to be completed before our preteen camp in June.
+The goal of #3 with communication is to confirm check-in and provide other opportunities for the pastors to share other things.
+For example, if this is a camp, the pastor can share a prayer guide, contact, itinerary, etc.

 Note: this does not print as those modules are not exposed for use.

 - ⚙️ **Implementation Level: Easy
-- 🧩 **Installation: This script has had basic testing but hasn't gone through a production run yet.
-We plan on pushing this through a production run next month with our Preteen camp.
+- 🧩 **Installation: This is a paste-and-go Python script with no configuration needed.

 <details>
 <summary><strong>Select Groups</strong></summary>